 Saint Mary's is open

-Should the website go down for any reason, please refer to social media and the information hotlines for updates.
+If this website is unavailable, please refer to social media and the information hotlines for updates.

 - SMUfit Twitter channel